cdaringe/counsel/packages/counsel/README.md

   "name": "boring-old-package",
   "devDependencies": {
     "standard": "^4.0.1",
+    "husky": "2.0.0",
+    "npm-run-all": "1.0.3",
-    "my-counsel-tool": "^1.0.0"
+    "project-unifier": "^1.0.0"
   },
   "scripts": {
-    "lint": "standard"
+    "lint": "standard",
+    "precommit": "run-p lint test"
   },
-  "pre-commit": [
-    "validate",
-    "lint",
-    "test",
-    "check-coverage"
-  ]
 }
 ```

-wow! not so boring after all now, is it?  when `my-counsel-tool` installs or updates, it can update your package!  it is _not_ limited to your `package.json`, of course.  make rules to do anything to your repo on `install`, on some git `hook` event, or any `npm` event!
+wow! not so boring after all now, is it?  when `project-unifier` installs or updates, it can update your package!  it is _not_ limited to your `package.json`, of course.  make rules to do anything to your repo on `install`, on some git `hook` event, or any `npm` event!

 ## what